aiidateam/aiida-core/docs/source/howto/workflows.rst

 To launch a work chain, you can either use the ``run`` or ``submit`` functions.
 For either function, you need to provide the class of the work chain as the first argument, followed by the inputs as keyword arguments.
-Using the ``run`` function, or "running", a work chain means it is executed in the same system process as the interpreter in which it is launched:
+When "running the work chain" (using the ``run`` function), it will be executed in the same system process as the interpreter in which it is launched:

 .. code-block:: python